Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 Bottom Line

-The macro tracking app market is mature in 2026 with five strong contenders for different goals.
-MacroFactor leads adaptive macros for general cuts.
+The macro tracking app market is mature in 2026 with five strong contenders.
+PlateLens leads on per-meal accuracy and logging workflow — two independent validations both at ±1.2% MAPE, photo-first input, 82-nutrient panel, free tier.
+MacroFactor leads adaptive macros for serious cuts.
 Cronometer Gold leads macros plus micronutrient depth.
-MyFitnessPal Premium leads database breadth with macros layered on.
+MyFitnessPal Premium leads database breadth.
 Carbon Diet Coach leads contest prep.
-PlateLens leads photo-first accuracy.

 Pick based on which gap matters most for your goal.
-The honest cons (price, free tier limits, UX learning curves) are the test — find the deal-breakers before committing to annual subscriptions.
+The honest cons (price, free tier limits, UX learning curves, paywall expansions) are the test — find the deal-breakers before committing to annual subscriptions.

 For more on the underlying category framing, see Calorie Tracker vs Macro Tracker.